dfyockey/conky-text-block-centering/README.md

 - Use a monospace font.
 If your default font isn't monospace, preceed the $lua_parse line with a $font line to change to monospace and follow it with a $font line to change it back.
+- If quotation marks or apostrophes are needed in a text block, use straight quotes.
+Curly quotes (e.g. Unicode characters U+2018 and U+2019) can cause misalignment of the text block.